aframevr/aframe/docs/guides/building-a-minecraft-demo.md

 > [Read the source code on GitHub][github].

-On desktop, we can drag and click to spawn blacks.
+On desktop, we can drag and click to spawn blocks.
 On mobile, we can pan the device around and tap to spawn blocks.
 If we have a VR headset (e.g., HTC Vive, Oculus Rift + Touch), we can grab a [WebVR-enabled browser][rocks] and [head over to the demo][demo].
 Try it in VR by plugging in an HTC Vive or Oculus Rift